antonkvm/sudoku-solver/README.md

 ## Performance

-The app currently solves these puzzles (from `puzzles.py`) with this performace:
+The program currently solves these puzzles (from `puzzles.py`) with this performace:

 - easy1: 45 steps for 45 empty cells
 - easy2: 45 steps for 45 empty cells